Ph1so/Drawing-app-ft-computer-vision/README.md

 Dataset: MNIST

-Feel free to try it for yourself!
+Feel free to try it for yourself.
+Also, the drawing feature does not work on touch screen devices yet, sorry!

 [https://drawing-app-ft-computer-vision.vercel.app/](https://drawing-app-ft-computer-vision.vercel.app/)